Killeroo/SC4Cartographer/README.md

 ![alt text](Images/Screenshots/screenshot_main.png)

-Maps are created using a city's zone information.
+Maps are created using a city's terrain, zone and transport data.
+All colours and aspects of the map are fully customisable.

 # Downloads
 The latest stable release can be downloaded [here](https://github.com/Killeroo/SC4Cartographer/releases/latest)